pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 a large number of methods that perform the same API-unification roles for each modeling step.

-Again, so how does :py:meth:`~pvlib.modelchain.
-ModelChain.run_model` know which models it’s supposed to run?
+Again, so how does :py:meth:`~pvlib.modelchain.ModelChain.run_model` know which models it’s supposed to run?

 At object construction, ModelChain assigns the desired model’s method (e.g. ``ModelChain.pvwatts_dc``) to the corresponding generic attribute